lbeckman314/writings/uppsala/poems/maypole/maypole.md

 While you, young foolish doe,
     lie alone in a different time — after the harvest, after the
-            end of all this, read to
+            end of all this, ready to
                 sleep.

 So sleep now, sleep now young dow,